RatherRude/Elite-Dangerous-AI-Integration/docs/plugins/Development.md

     * `fc8a17ce-91ba-4dc7-819e-e65b02326244` <- Use `helper.get_plugin_data_path()` to get the path to your plugins dedicated data folder.

 Create a new class implementing `PluginBase` like this:
-**All members have to be overriden in your implementation, even if you don't need them, and even if they're not listed here.
-Just use `pass` as a placeholder.**
 ```python
 # Main plugin class
 # This is the class that will be loaded by the PluginManager.